Master of Arts in History and Political Studies

 Requirements

-The program entails 36 hours of coursework, split evenly between history and political science, and an interdisciplinary portfolio.
+The program entails 36 hours of coursework, split evenly between history and political science.

 Coursework

 All students are required to start with two introductory courses that provide an overview of the disciplines of history and political science as well as a grounding in each field’s methodological approaches.
 Students are then required to take one course in each of the History Department’s three thematic tracks (War & Violence, Rights & Identity, and Encounters & Exchanges) and the Political Science Department’s three principal subfields (American Politics, Comparative Politics, and International Relations).
-Following those requirements, which account for twenty-four credit hours, students can choose any two other history courses and any two other political science courses as electives that best suit their professional objectives.
+Following those requirements, students choose other history courses and political science courses as electives that best suit their professional objectives.
+Students complete the program by enrolling in a capstone course (HIST 6394 or POLS 6394).

 Thematic Tracks for History